 |

 Buying bubble wrap and two-inch tape from your local supplier can be very expensive.
-If you're likely to use larger quantities up eventually, it is probably worth ordering materials from a mail-order supplier.
-In the UK, Viking are probably the biggest.
-Others include Neat Ideas and Quill.
-They will happily send you a catalogue - but their best offers are often in the smaller monthly catalogues, rather than the big comprehensive twice-yearly ones. |
+If you're likely to use larger quantities up eventually, it is probably worth ordering materials from an online supplier. |

 |